Billy the Kid.

 John Wilkes Booth mural at The Nutshell.

-The building where Booth tended bar is still there on the courthouse square, at 137 E. Pearl Street, only now it is a bakery called The Nutshell.
-On its wall are painted murals of Booth tending bar and Jesse James about to shoot a bear.
+The building where St. Helen/Booth tended bar is still there on the courthouse square, now repurposed as a bakery named The Nutshell.
+On its wall are painted murals of Booth strolling through his bar and Jesse James about to shoot a bear.
 Neither is identified in the paintings.
 Yet these -- along with the tombstone -- are the only physical clues to the mind-blowing goings-on here.

-The square does have one statue, but it is of a local woman named Mary Lou Watkins, who helped revitalize (if you can call it that) it.
+The square does have one statue, but it is of a local woman named Mary Lou Watkins.
 And a few miles away is the grave of Davy Crockett's second wife.
-But neither is much to look at if you are passing through.
+They are distractions, a mere veneer of history.

 No, there has to be something big that celebrates the one-of-a-kind white hole that is Granbury.
-Perhaps a large statue portraying the scene at Jesse James' birthday party, with the three old villains wearing pointy birthday hats, The Kid and Booth posed in mid "Happy Birthday" song, as James ponders his cake.
+Perhaps a large statue portraying the scene at Jesse James' birthday party, with the three old villains wearing pointy birthday hats, The Kid and Booth posed in mid-"Happy Birthday" as James ponders his cake.

 We also note that Granbury is spitting distance from the Creation Evidence Museum in Glen Rose, which has proof positive that man and dinosaurs walked the earth together.
 Some places you just can't explain.